Golfing Legend and Cancer Survivor

 by Julie McKenna

 Since becoming a professional golfer in 1954, Arnold Palmer has grown into a worldwide legend.
 Over the years, he has also excelled as a pilot, golf course designer and consultant, business executive, and advertising spokesman.
 He has received numerous honors, plaques, and trophies for his accomplishments, including the Presidential Medal of Freedom from President George W. Bush at a White House ceremony in 2004.
-Having succeeded in so many areas throughout his prestigious career, Arnold Palmer knows what it means to overcome adversity, especially when, in 1997, he faced a diagnosis of prostate cancer.
+Having succeeded in so many areas throughout his prestigious career, Arnold Palmer knows what it means to overcome adversity, especially when he faced a diagnosis of prostate cancer eight years ago.

 Palmer attributes his survival to diligent checkups that led to an early diagnosis.
 He had been having thorough checkups from his doctor every year, including a PSA test.
 “Through the years we watched my PSA level and one year all of a sudden there was a slight movement and of course my doctor said to me, ‘We will watch that very carefully,’” recalls Palmer.
 “Well, in another year or so it jumped a little more and then it went above four.
 When it did that we started doing biopsies and within a year we discovered I had prostate cancer.”